Bankruptcy Foundations: Chapter 11 Bankruptcy

-The bankruptcy court is required to charge a filing fee and administrative fee when they receive a voluntary petition.
+The Chapter 11 bankruptcy court charges a filing fee and administrative fee when they receive a voluntary petition.
 The filing fee is $1,167 and the administrative fee is $500.

 The goal is to provide enough information that the court can make an informed decision about the plan of reorganization.
 This plan will include a list of claims and their classification as well as the treatment for each claim.

-If a claim is impaired, the creditor rejects the plan.
-For these claims, the creditors will vote regarding the plan using ballots.
+If a claim is unimpaired, the creditor accepts the plan of reorganization.
+Creditors will reject plans when the claims are impaired.
+For these claims, the creditors will vote on the reorganization the plan by using ballots.

 The court will review the disclosure statement, add up the votes, and hold a hearing on whether to confirm the plan of reorganization.

 After filing the petition, the debtor becomes the debtor in possession.
-This happens automatically and the debtor takes control of the operations of the business and its assets in this role.
+This happens automatically and the debtor takes control of the operations of the business and its assets.

 A debtor must propose a plan of reorganization within 120 days of filing a petition for Chapter 11 bankruptcy.
 As long as the debtor proposes a plan within the required period, the court will grant another 180 days so that the debtor can confirm the plan.

 As described previously, the plan of reorganization should classify claims for treatment as part of the reorganization.
-Creditors should be listed in order of priority.
+The list of creditors should be in the order of their priority.
 This means that secured creditors should be at the top of the list.

 With Chapter 11 bankruptcy, an entire class of creditors is deemed to have accepted the plan if creditors with at least 2/3 in amount and 1/2 of the number of allowed claims in the class accept it.
 In order for the plan to be approved, at least one class of creditors with impaired claims must accept it.